JRC1995/TextRank-Keyword-Extraction/README.md

 ### Calculating weighted summation of connections of a vertex

-inout[i] will contain the sum of all the undirected connections\edges associated withe the vertex represented by i.
+inout[i] will contain the total no. of undirected connections\edges associated withe the vertex represented by i.

 ```python